Wiederholung/Wordle/README.md

 ## Getting Started

-This is a New York Times style Wordle game developed in Java.
+This is a New York Times style Wordle game developed in Java Swing.

 - Guess the Wordle word in tries just one more than the word length you selected.
 - Each guess must be a valid word with the length you selected.